Renovamen/playground-macos/public/markdown/about-me.md

 ## Biography

 Hey there!
 I am a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/).
-Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/) and bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/).
+Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor’s degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).

 I'm trying to find a balance between research and engineering.

-My current research interests lie primarily in understanding and improving continuity, generalizability, efficiency and other key properties of machine learning.
-I am also interested in vision-language and video models.
+My current research interests primarily focus on understanding and enhancing the continuity, generalizability, efficiency, and other key properties of machine learning.
+I am also interested in large multimodal models.

-I'm also learning web development and building machine learning softwares and systems.
+I'm also learning web development and building machine learning software and systems.

 ## Contact